LuckyTurtleDev/mstickereditor/README.md

 Import sticker packs from telegram, to be used at the [Maunium sticker picker](https://github.com/maunium/stickerpicker) for Matrix

 ## Features:
-* import Stickerpacks from Telegram (including animated Stickerspacks)
+* import Stickerpacks from Telegram (including animated Stickerspacks; video stickers are currently not supported)
 * enable Stickerpicker widget for supported Matrix Clients

 ## Client Support for Animated Sticker: